SMooGPT: Stylized Motion Generation using Large Language Models: Implementation Details

+In the zero-shot setting, models are trained solely on HumanML3D.
+Conversely, in the intra-dataset setting, training is performed on HumanML3D augmented with the seen subset of 100STYLE.

 \paragraph{Pretraining and instruction following} We leverage T5~\cite{chung2024scaling} as the underlying architecture for our language model, with 12 layers in both the Transformer encoder and decoder.
 The model is trained with a learning rate of \(2 \times 10^{-4}\) during the pre-training stage and \(1 \times 10^{-4}\) during the instruction tuning stage, using a mini-batch size of 48 for both.
 Each stage consists of 300K training iterations.
+To prevent the model from over-relying on the global text or specific body parts, we randomly mask out either the global text or one to two body-part texts during training.
 For the stylization-enhanced tuning, the model is trained for an additional 50K iterations.
 All models are trained on 2 NVIDIA H200 GPUs.

-\paragraph{Inference time} To evaluate the inference efficiency of our approach, we report the average inference time of generating a single motion clip, measured in seconds, on a single NVIDIA RTX4090 GPU. \rev{Specifically, our approach takes approximately 7.99 seconds to generate a motion clip.}
+\paragraph{Inference time} To evaluate the inference efficiency of our approach, we report the average inference time of generating a single motion clip, measured in seconds, on a single NVIDIA RTX4090 GPU. \rev{Specifically, our approach takes approximately 25.761 seconds to generate a motion clip.}